tingerrr/hydra/src/core.typ

   margin.length.to-absolute() + (min * margin.ratio)
 }

 /// Get the last anchor location.
-Panics if the last anchor was not on the page of this context.
+/// Panics if the last anchor was not on the page of this `hydra-context`.
 ///
 /// This function is contextual.
 ///
-/// - ctx (context): The context from which to start.
+/// - ctx (hydra-context): The context from which to start.
 /// -> location
 #let locate-last-anchor(ctx) = {
   let starting-locs = query(selector(ctx.anchor).before(here()))